Michelle-P95/Image-Processing/README.md

 ![Uploading bv-foto.png…]()

-I have worked with different color schemes (RGB, HSV, etc.). created Sliders to get adjustable filters such as black/white coloring, transformations (e. g. rotate and cut), DPCM or to reduce noises.
+I have worked with different color models (RGB, HSV, etc.) Histogramm and more.

+created Sliders to get adjustable filters such as black/white coloring, transformations (e. g. rotate and cut), DPCM or to reduce noises.